 However, some complications may still arise.
 Common issues after wisdom teeth removal can include:

-- Dry sockets: Dry sockets are the most common issue during wisdom teeth removal recovery, typically arising due to the premature dislodging of a blood clot.
-Dry sockets typically occur in the lower jaw three to five days after surgery, causing aching in the ear that radiates down towards the chin.
+Dry sockets: Dry sockets are the most common issue during wisdom teeth removal recovery, typically arising due to the premature dislodging of a blood clot.
+Dry sockets typically occur in the lower jaw three to five days after surgery, causing aching in the ear that radiates down toward the chin.
 Those who smoke or consume oral contraceptives may be at greater risk for dry sockets.
 Luckily, they can be easily treated.
 First, we will need to perform a quick exam to determine if the discomfort is due to a dry socket.
-If so, we will gently clean it before we address the issue.
-Treatment relieves the pain almost instantly and effectively prevents future discomfort as the area heals.
-This is purely for pain management and does not expedite healing.
-If medication is managing the pain on its own, additional dressing may not be necessary.
+If so, we will gently clean it before addressing the issue.
+Treatment relieves pain almost instantly and effectively prevents future discomfort as the area heals — this is purely for pain management and does not expedite healing.
+If medication is managing pain on its own, additional dressing may not be necessary.

-- Sensory nerve damage: One nerve in your lower jawbone is often close to the lower wisdom tooth’s roots.
-It can become injured during the procedure, specifically in older patients, whose roots run deeper than a teenager’s.
-You may feel a tingle in your lower lip, chin, or tongue when the anesthesia wears off, but this is usually temporary and should resolve gradually.
+Sensory nerve damage: One nerve in your lower jawbone is often close to the lower wisdom tooth’s roots and can become injured during the procedure; this is more common in older patients whose roots run deeper than a teenager’s.
+You may feel a tingle in your lower lip, chin or tongue when anesthesia wears off, but this is usually temporary and should resolve gradually.
 However, you should be aware of this possibility before consenting to surgery.

-- Infections: Occasionally, infections occur after surgery.
-It is easily treatable and usually requires a quick office visit and exam.
-A prescription of antibiotic will typically do the trick.
+- Occasionally, infections occur after surgery, but they are easily treatable and usually require a quick office visit and exam — a prescription of antibiotics will typically do the trick.